Campaign finances: 2025 Calgary General Election

 Councillor candidates

-During the campaign period of an election year (e.g., Jan.
+During the election year (e.g., Jan.
 1, 2025 – Dec.
-31, 2025): A candidate for council may spend $1 per person based on the average population of each ward.
+31, 2025): A candidate for councillor may spend up to $1 per person based on the population of the municipality divided by 14 (i.e. 14 wards) from the 2023 provincial population list.

 Year before a general election (e.g., Oct.
 31, 2024 – Dec.
-31, 2024): A candidate for council may spend half the amount of the election year.
+31, 2024): A candidate for councillor may spend half the amount of the election year.

 No candidate for election as a councillor and no chief financial officer of a candidate for election as a councillor shall incur campaign expenses in the first two years of a campaign period in respect of a general election.